Surajit17035/JDBC-Intermediate/README.md

 6. git push -u origin main

 ## How to run this repo code in your Local Machine?
-1. Download thi postgresql database (url: https://www.postgresql.org/download/)
+1. Download the postgresql database (url: https://www.postgresql.org/download/)
 2. Set database username = postgres and password = root.
 (Note: By default database username set as postgres and password you have to set.)
 3. Download the postgresql jdbc jar and import in your project. (url: https://jdbc.postgresql.org/download/)
 4. Now you have to configure the database >> follow the below steps...